treeverse/lakeFS/docs/integrations/kubeflow.md

            arguments=['merge', 'lakefs://repo/example-branch', 'lakefs://example-repo/main']).add_env_variable(V1EnvVar(name='LAKECTL_CREDENTIALS_ACCESS_KEY_ID',value='AKIAIOSFODNN7EXAMPLE')).add_env_variable(V1EnvVar(name='LAKECTL_CREDENTIALS_SECRET_ACCESS_KEY',value='wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY')).add_env_variable(V1EnvVar(name='LAKECTL_SERVER_ENDPOINT_URL',value='https://lakefs.example.com'))
     ```

 You can invoke any lakeFS operation supported by `lakectl` by implementing it as a ContainerOp.
-Check out the complete [CLI reference](https://docs.lakefs.io/reference/commands.html) for the list of supported operations.
+Check out the complete [CLI reference](https://docs.lakefs.io/reference/commands.html) for the list of supported operations. \
+*Note:*  Some `lakectl` operations may require mounting data sources into the pod running their corresponding ContainerOps.
+For example, the `lakectl fs` operations.

 ## Add the lakeFS steps to your pipeline
 Add the steps created on the previous step to your pipeline before compiling it.